dartpm/docs/docs/intro.md

 - We do not collect any personal information during account creation or usage.
 - Packages stored on dartpm are protected by strict access controls.
 - Only users with explicit consent can access private packages.
 - In the event that a paid subscription is canceled, your packages will remain safe but will not be accessible until the subscription is renewed.
-The packages can be removed by deleting organization.
+The packages can be removed by deleting the organization.

 ## Learn More